mohitrohilla021/mohitrohilla021/README.md

 # ✔ MOHIT ROHILLA ✔

 - I wish to contribute in the lifes of other to motivate them to take their life to next level.
+- Data science is one of the most interesting and aspiring field of today.
+- If we can make others life better by using our technical expertise we should not leave any stone unturned in this direction.
 - I believe in collaborative efforts.
 Together we can create a big difference.
 - The best thing about coding and developers is the great community.
 Community helps to grow faster and effectively.
 - 🌱 I’m currently learning Generative AI and trying to make the things more meaningful.